 The FHA rule change was a setback — not a stop sign.
 Florida remains one of the most accessible states for DACA homebuyers if you choose the right program and lender.

-If you’re serious about buying in Florida in 2026, the path still exists — it just looks different.
+If you're serious about buying in Florida in 2026, the path still exists — it just looks different.
+Our requirements to buy a house in Florida guide covers the fundamentals, and international buyers may also find our foreign buyer's guide helpful.